MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 | Windows Server 2012 R2                   | Windows Server 2012 R2                | DPM 2016        | Y                  |
 | Windows Server 2012                      | Windows Server 2012 R2               | DPM 2016        | Y                  |

-- **When protecting a WS 2019 NTFS deduped volume with DPM 2019 on WS 2016 OR a WS 2016 NTFS deduped volume with DPM 2016 on WS 2012 R2, the backups and restores will be non-deduped.
+- **When protecting a WS 2019 NTFS deduped volume with DPM 2019 on a WS 2016 or a WS 2016 NTFS deduped volume with DPM 2016 on a WS 2012 R2, the backups and restores will be non-deduped.
 This means that the backups will consume more space on the DPM server than the original NTFS deduped volume.

 ::: moniker-end